-As Alexander Hamilton explained in The Federalist No. 73, the primary purpose of requiring that the President's compensation be fixed in advance of his service was to fortify the independence of the presidency, and thus to reinforce the larger constitutional design of separation of powers.
-“The Legislature, with a discretionary power over the salary and emoluments of the Chief Executive, could render him as obsequious to their will, as they might think proper to make him.
+As Alexander Hamilton explained in The Federalist No. 73, the primary purpose of requiring that the president’s compensation be fixed in advance of his service was to fortify the independence of the presidency, and thus to reinforce the larger constitutional design of separation of powers.
+“The legislature, with a discretionary power over the salary and emoluments of the Chief Magistrate, could render him as obsequious to their will as they might think proper to make him.
 They might in most cases either reduce him by famine, or tempt him by largesses, to surrender at discretion his judgment to their inclinations.”
-For similar separation of powers reasons, Article III, Section 1, provides that federal judges “shall, at stated Times, receive for their Services, a Compensation" although that provision only forbids Congress from diminishing the judges’ compensation, not from increasing it.
+For similar separation of powers reasons, Article III, Section 1, provides that federal judges “shall, at stated Times, receive for their Services, a Compensation,” although that provision only forbids Congress from diminishing the judges’ compensation, not from increasing it.
 The distinction, as Hamilton noted in The Federalist No. 79, “probably arose from the difference in the duration of the respective offices.”

 A modern problem arose when President Ronald Reagan continued to receive retirement benefits as a retired governor of California while he was in the White House.
 He had been receiving benefits since the expiration of his second term in 1975.
 In a 1981 opinion, the Justice Department’s Office of Legal Counsel focused on the purpose of the Compensation Clause, which was in its view “to prevent Congress or any of the states from attempting to influence the President through financial rewards or penalties.”
 Given that President Reagan’s retirement benefits were a vested right under California law rather than a gratuity that the state could withhold, the purpose of the clause would not be furthered by preventing him from receiving them.